Lake Campus Multipurpose Complex, Room 432

-The Addictive Behaviors Counseling and Prevention is a two-degree program, the Bachelor of Science degree and the Associate of Arts degree.
+The Addictive Behaviors Counseling and Prevention (ABCP) Program is a two-degree program, the Bachelor of Science degree and the Associate of Arts degree.
 The Bachelor of Science degree is a four-year degree which prepares students for counseling clients with addictions.
 The Associate of Arts degree is a two-year program of study that prepares studies for entry level employment in the field of addiction counseling.
-The ABCP Program is viewed as a trans-disciplinary and maintains integrity in its independence as a counseling program that specializes in the training and preparation of addiction counselors.
+The ABCP Program is viewed as a trans-disciplinary and maintains integrity in its independence as a counseling and prevention program that specializes in the training and preparation of addiction counselors.

-Once a student is admitted to Southern University at New Orleans, several opportunities exist for students to declare substance abuse as their major.
-Students declare their major upon admission to the University as beginning freshman, returning, or transfer students.
+Once a student is admitted to Southern University at New Orleans, several opportunities exist for students to declare Addictive Behaviors Counseling and Prevention as their major.
+Students declare their major upon admission to the University as a beginning freshman, returning, or transfer student.
 They also may inquire at the Program level after they begin their matriculation at the University.
 Students also may add the ABCP to their declared major.
 As such, students may have a double major.

 Regardless of the pathway, the process must be completed in the Registrar’s office in order for the student to be officially tracked as an ABCP major.
 It is the student’s responsibility to complete this process.
 As a student is admitted to the ABCP Program by the Registrar, the student is linked to the College of Arts and Sciences and the Department of Social Sciences.
 Once the student declares the intention of becoming a substance an ABCP major, the student is assigned an advisor from the ABCP Program to assist the student’s matriculation through graduation.
 Students are expected to maintain a minimum GPA of 2.0.